climindex/hydroclimsa/App_user_guide/Weather_Risk_app_user_guide.md

 | Dr Ramontsheng Rapolaki | Formerly ARC, now South African Weather Service | Funding acquisition; contributed to the initial app concept; co-led implementation of the forecast functionality |
 | Dr Lindumusa Myeni | Formerly ARC, now North West University | Contributed research to the selection of weather indices |

+Finally, we thank our colleagues and partners who provided feedback and support throughout the development process.

 ## 2 Introduction